 We have a 200-year shared history with the City of Detroit.
 We must also recognize that with Detroit we have a shared destiny.

-A census in 2015 identified over 300 U-M programs and actives in and about Detroit.
+A census in 2015 identified over 300 U-M programs and activities in and about Detroit.
 We make no attempt to list them all here, but note just a few highlights:

 - The Detroit Community-Academic Urban Research Center (Detroit URC) is a collaboration of representatives from multiple Detroit organizations and academic researchers from the U-M who work together to foster health equity in the city of Detroit.